COLQUITT ELECTRIC MEMBERSHIP CORPORATION

 These Bylaws may be altered, amended, or repealed by the affirmative vote of not less than two-thirds (2/3) of the members of the Board of Directors in office at any regular or special meeting, provided the notice of such meeting shall have contained a copy of the proposed alteration, amendment, or repeal.

-Duly adopted at the Colquitt Electric Membership Corporation Annual Meeting of Members held on the 28th day of October, 2014.
+Duly adopted at the Colquitt Electric Membership Corporation Board of Directors’ Meeting held on the 23rd day of March, 2021.